Australian cardinal to face trial on sexual abuse charges

 Australia's Royal Commission Into Institutional Responses to Child Sexual Abuse - the nation's highest form of inquiry - revealed last year that 7 percent of Catholic priests were accused of sexually abusing children in Australia over the past several decades.

 In testimony to the commission in 2016, Pell conceded that he had made mistakes by often believing priests over people who said they had been abused.
-And he vowed to help end a rash of suicides that has plagued abuse victims in his hometown of Ballarat.
+And he vowed to help end a rash of suicides that has plagued abuse victims in Ballarat.

 Pell testified to the inquiry in a video link from the Vatican about his time as a priest and bishop in Australia.
 He did not attend in person because of a heart condition and other medical problems.